 3. Does chakki atta taste better than packaged whole wheat flour?

 Yes, you can feel the taste if you get the chance to eat both separately.
 Chakki atta contains texture and authentic flavour which makes it more delicious as it is 100% whole wheat flour with no added adulterants or additives.
 Rotis or parathas made of chakki atta are soft and provide wholesome tasty nutrition.

 Packaged atta on the other hand lacks bran, endosperm, and nutrients because of the grain quality and grinding process.
 It even has more starch and contains less calorific value.

 4. Can I use domestic flour mill for commercial use?

 No, not at all.
 Domestic atta chakki is made for only limited uses and it cannot even grind more than 10 kilogram in one hour duration.
 Even if you use it for commercial purposes it will not incur the load and the durability of your machine will be compromised.

 With hundreds of electric flour mills available in the market from different brands, one has to thoroughly check the quality of the product and the after-sale service before buying.

-After hours of research and taking many things in to account, such as user reviews, price, technologies used, and other parameters I have picked 6 best atta chakki for home use in India.
+After hours of research and taking many things in to account, such as user reviews, price, technologies used, and other parameters I have picked only the finest atta chakki.
 MICROACTIVE Domestic Flour Mill is a winner.
 It is affordable and ensures great performance.
 If it isn’t available at the location where you reside, pick any from the list and you will not be disappointed.